 The “Estado Novo” was an authoritarian corporatist regime, considered to be fascist, that lasted from 1933 to 1974 in Portugal.
-It was established by António Oliveira Salazar and, as many other dictatorships, had a political police, in order to control dissidents, not only in Portugal but also in the African colonies.
-Especially during the 60’s many Portuguese evaded the country, for example to France, in order to avoid being called to fight in the colonial war or just to look for a better life.
-Some of the books I read during the last years have this reality as an historical setting.
+It was established by António Oliveira Salazar and, as many other dictatorships, had a political police force, in order to control dissidents, not only in Portugal, but also in the African colonies.
+Especially during the 60s, many Portuguese evaded the country, for example to France, in order to avoid being called to fight in the colonial war or just to look for a better life.
+Some of the books that I read during the latest years have this reality as an historical setting.

 In O Ano da Morte de Ricardo Reis (The Year of the Death of Ricardo Reis) by José Saramago, we are told what happens when Ricardo Reis (a character inspired by the Fernando Pessoa’s heteronym with the same name) returns to Portugal in 1935.
 The plot evolves with Salazar’s regime as a background, but there also references to the Spanish Civil War and the rise of Nazism in Germany.

 Livro by José Luís Peixoto takes place during a later period of the dictatorship.
-Thousands of Portuguese left the country mainly during the 60’s and headed to France, facing a perilous and illegal journey.
-The tale of Adelaide and Ilídio, presented in the first part of this book, is used to illustrate the tribulations of such a journey and the life of hard work that expected the Portuguese in France.
+Thousands of Portuguese left the country mainly during the 60s and moved to France, facing a perilous and illegal journey.
+The tale of Adelaide and Ilídio, presented in the first part of this book, is used to illustrate the tribulations of such journey and the life of hard work that expected the Portuguese in France.

 At the time of “Estado Novo”, Portugal still had colonies in Africa.
-Vinte e Zinco by Mia Couto takes place in Mozambique during the last days of the dictatorship and it was published in 1999 for the 25th anniversary of the Carnation Revolution that brought the regime to an end in the 25th of April in 1974.
-We get to know Lourenço, an inspector of the Political Police (PIDE), whose cruelty doesn’t stop his aunt to express feminist views and mingle with the natives.
+Vinte e Zinco by Mia Couto takes place in Mozambique during the last days of the dictatorship and it was published in 1999 for the 25th anniversary of the Carnation Revolution that brought the regime to an end on the 25th of April in 1974.
+We get to know Lourenço, an inspector of the Political Police (PIDE), whose cruelty doesn’t stop his aunt from expressing feminist views and mingling with the natives.

 As I enjoy novels that are set during the Second World War and that touch on the Holocaust, I thought I would love If This Is a Man by Primo Levi, but that wasn’t the case.
-I thought the book was ok and it’s definitely an important read.
-I learned many details about the life on concentration camps and how it transformed people’s views of themselves.
+I only thought the book was acceptable, though it’s definitely an important read.
+I learnt many details about the life on concentration camps and how it transformed people’s views on themselves.
 However, when I bought the book, I wasn’t aware that it was a memoir.
 I was expecting it to be a fictional work.
-So, I realised that I prefer when an extremely harsh real situation is complemented with a fictional story.
+So, I realised that I prefer when an extremely harsh real situation is complemented by a fictional story.